jddiaz2015/jddiaz2015/README.md

 ⚽ I used to play soccer, but I haven't play in a long time.

-- I want to learn as much as i can in my IDMX class.
+- I want to learn as much as I can in my IDMX class.

 - I enjoy the outdoors.